mjobuda/vscode-fe/README.md

 #### Passive Features

-* Fe syntax highlighting support through the compilers tokenizer
+* Fe syntax and semantic coloring through Fe compiler's tokenizer
-* on hoover tips
+* on hoover tips with information about ethereum's and Fe's builtin types and also hints about security concerns

 #### Active Killer Features